Hexadehydro Diels–Alder reaction: Fluorination

 The silver-catalyzed HDDA reaction has also been used to synthesize organofluorine compounds by use of a fluorine-containing counterion.
 The metal-complexed aryne intermediate can be trapped by the counterion to produce aryl rings with fluoro, trifluoromethyl, or trifluoromethylthiol substituents.
 Unstable counterions, such as CF3−, can be produced in-situ.

 The domino HDDA reaction

 Properly designed polyyne substrate has been shown to undergo efficient cascade net [4+2] cycloadditions merely upon being heated.
 This domino hexadehydro Diels–Alder reaction is initiated by a rate-limiting benzyne formation.
 Proceeding through naphthyne, anthracyne, and/or tetracyne intermediates, rapid bottom-up synthesis of highly fused, polycyclic aromatic compounds results.

 The aza HDDA reaction

 Nitriles can also participate in the HDDA reactions to generate pyridyne intermediates.
-In situ capturing of pyridynes gives rise to highly substituted and functionalized pyridine derivatives, which is complementary to other classical approaches for construction of this important class of heterocycles.
+In situ capturing of pyridines gives rise to highly substituted and functionalized pyridine derivatives, which is complementary to other classical approaches for construction of this important class of heterocycles.